MikeForde/mern-azure/README.md

 ## Overview

 This application allows healthcare providers to create, update, delete, and convert patient records stored in MongoDB.
-The records can be converted into different formats, including BEER (Basic Emergency Exchange Record) and IPS JSON, to facilitate data sharing and interoperability.
+The records can be transformed into different formats, including BEER (Basic Emergency Exchange Record) and IPS JSON, to facilitate data sharing and interoperability.
+Additionally, the application supports **both JSON-based and raw binary** encryption flows, giving users the flexibility to optimize performance and security.

 ## Features

-- **CRUD Operations**: Create, Read, Update, Delete IPS records.
+- **CRUD Operations**: Create, Read, Update, and Delete IPS records.
 - **Format Conversion**: Convert IPS records between MongoDB, BEER, and IPS JSON formats.
 - **API Endpoints**: Comprehensive set of endpoints to manage IPS records.
 - **Responsive Frontend**: User-friendly interface for managing and converting records.
 - **Search and Filter**: Find records by various attributes.
+- **Advanced Encryption Options**:
+  - JSON-based AES-256 encryption with HMAC verification.
+  - **Raw Binary** support using a 16-byte IV, 32-byte HMAC, and gzipped ciphertext for optimal security and space efficiency.

 ## Setup